habanoz/tech-feed/_posts/2024-08-09-Minhash-implementation-python.md

 ## Controlling Memory Consumption

-`N^N` is an undesirable time and space complexity.
-While there is no obvious cure to combatting time complexity, except for using efficient computations inside to ease up the burden, there is a way to control memory consumption.
+`N^2` is an undesirable time and space complexity.
+While there is no obvious cure to combatting time complexity, there is a way to control memory consumption.

 The intuition is that we do not need to store scores for each pairs in the pair cache.
 We only need scores for the top M pairs.
 After computing jaccard similarity, we can compare it to minimum jaccard score we have at the time and throw it if it is smaller than the minimum score.
-If it is larger than the current minimum we can store it in pair cache and remove the previous minimum from the pair cache.
+If it is larger than the current minimum, we can store it in pair cache and remove the previous minimum from the pair cache.
 This way we can achieve a pair cache with a maximum size of M.

 There are two obvious caveats with this approach and both of them can be mitigated:

-- Determining hyperparameter M (pair cache size): It is difficult to determine the hyperparameter M. But we can run the algorithm multiple times with M as large as the system memory allows.
-After each iteration most similar items can be removed.
-Since many documents are removed, following iteration will be much faster(N^2 time complexity).
+- **Determining hyperparameter M (pair cache size)**: It is difficult to determine the hyperparameter M. But we can run the algorithm multiple times with M as large as the system memory allows.
+After each iteration most similar documents can be removed.
+Since many documents are removed, the following iteration will be much faster.

 When the desired score threshold is found in the pair cache, the procedure can be stopped.
-Let's say score 0.6 is the threshold for similarity, the procedure can be stopped when 0.6 is encountered in the pair cache.
+Let's assume 0.6 is the threshold for similarity, the procedure can be stopped when 0.6 is encountered in the pair cache.

-- Keeping track of minimums in the pair cache: We need to know current minimum in the pair cache so that we can use to determine whether we should throw a new pair.
+- **Keeping track of minimums in the pair cache**: We need to know current minimum in the pair cache so that we can use to determine whether we should throw a new pair.
 The naive approach is to sort the pair cache after each insertion.
-Efficient sorting algorithms can sort a list on `O(mlogm)` times.
+Efficient sorting algorithms can sort a list in `O(mlogm)` times.
 Since the list is sorted beforehand, adding a new element and sorting would have `O(m)` time complexity.
 This is not too bad but there is a better option.

 ## A Perfect Use-case of a Min-Heap